Drainage Installation in Minneapolis

 1. How do I know if I need yard drainage?

-Persistent standing water, soft soil near the foundation, or signs of moisture in lower levels are common indicators.
-A site evaluation helps confirm whether drainage improvements are needed.
+Signs include standing water, soft soil near the foundation, and moisture in basements.
+A site evaluation can confirm whether improvements are needed.

 2. Will drainage installation damage my lawn?